-Alternative 1 (No Action) would not affect the harvest and customary uses of Gulf reef fish, South Atlantic snapper grouper, Atlantic dolphin wahoo, or CMP because it would maintain current reporting requirements for headboats.
-Therefore, Alternative 1 (No Action) would not be expected to result in direct economic effects.
-However, Alternative 1 (No Action) would continue to allow for a time lag in the collection of landings information.
-If the time lags result in delaying needed management measures, e.g., a timely closure of a species, and adversely affects the stock, adverse indirect economic effects would be expected to result.
+Alternative 1 would not affect the harvest and customary uses of Gulf reef fish, South Atlantic snapper grouper, Atlantic dolphin wahoo, or coastal migratory pelagics because it would maintain current reporting requirements for headboats.
+Therefore, Alternative 1 would not be expected to result in direct economic effects.
+However, Alternative 1 would continue to allow for a time lag in the collection of landings information.
+If the time lags result in delaying needed management measures, e.g., a timely closure of a fishery, and adversely affects the stock, adverse indirect economic effects would be expected to result.

-Preferred Alternative 2 and Alternative 3 would require all headboats to submit fishing records via electronic reporting at different times.
+Alternatives 2 and 3 would require all headboats to submit fishing records via electronic reporting at different times.
 The fishing records would be electronically submitted using NMFS approved hardware/software.
-Preferred Alternative 2 and Alternative 3 would require weekly and daily submissions, respectively.
-In terms of time necessary to complete the requests and associated costs to headboats, a ranking from least to most onerous would be Preferred Alternative 2 followed by Alternative 3.
-The costs expected to be borne by headboat operators to report would be minimal if they own a computer or have access to a computer.
-However, if they do not own or have access to a computer (e.g., library), they would need to purchase a computer.
+Alternatives 2 and 3 would require weekly and daily submissions. respectively.
+In terms of time necessary to complete the requests and associated costs to headboats, a ranking from least to most onerous would be Alternative 3 followed by Alternative 2.
+The costs expected to be borne by headboat operators to acquire, operate, update, and maintain the approved hardware and software are not known at this time because a list of approved hardware and software has yet to be determined.
 Similarly, costs expected to be borne by the Agency to administer these data collection efforts cannot be determined.
-If it is assumed that shortening the reporting frequency would result in marked improvements in the data collected and that these improvements would result in more effective management, then Alternative 3 would be expected to result in the greatest economic benefits, followed by Preferred Alternative 2.
-However, the net economic effects expected to result from these alternatives cannot be determined at this time because the potential benefits that would be expected to result from the proposed changes and the costs of the hardware and software that would be approved by NMFS cannot be estimated at this time would be similar to expected effects on charter vessels, as described in Section 4.1.3 (Action 1 Social Effects).
-In general, negative social effects of headboat reporting requirements would likely be associated with any added time and financial burden for headboat owners and crew to meet the requirements.
-Increased frequency in reporting under Preferred Alternative 2 and Alternative 3 may have some negative effects on headboat owners and captains because businesses would need to allocate additional time or staff to submit reports.
-The daily reporting requirement under Alternative 3 would be more burdensome for headboats than the weekly reporting in Preferred Alternative 2.
-Alternative 1 (No Action) would not be expected to negatively impact the for-hire sector in terms of additional time and money requirements.
-The requirement for increased electronic reporting under Preferred Alternative 2 and Alternative 3 would affect vessel owners who do not already use computer systems in their businesses, or could result in errors.
-However, requiring all headboats to report electronically and more frequently (Alternative 3) is expected to result in broad social benefits by improving quota monitoring, as discussed in Section 4.1.3.
+If it is assumed that shortening the reporting frequency would result in marked improvements in the data collected and that these improvements would result in more effective management, then Alternative 3 would be expected to result in the greatest economic benefits, followed by Alternative 2.
+However, the net economic effects expected to result from these alternatives cannot be determined at this time because the potential benefits that would be expected to result from the proposed changes and the costs of the hardware and software that would be approved by NMFS cannot be estimated at this time.